Human Resource Planning

-This step of manpower planning or HR planning process helps to find out the gap against availability of resources and demand of the company for achieving goals.
+This step of manpower planning or HR planning process helps to find out the gap against the availability of resources and demand of the company for achieving goals.
 Now need to find out manpower needs according to the business goal strategy.
-This is the step of finalizing gap between present and expected qualification of manpower.
+This is the step of finalizing the gap between the present and expected qualification of manpower.

 Step-4: Human Resource Planning Strategy & Implementation

-Step-5: Review, Feedback and Control
+Step-5: Review, Feedback, and Control

 Characteristics of Human Resource Planning

 Human Resources Planning Process forecasts organization’s demand for and supply of the manpower needed in near future.
 As a result, it’s a critical analytical task.
 The human resource planning process is mostly future-oriented and is required for the modern organization, as it can drives organizations to ultimate benefits.
 The characteristics of an effective human resource planning process are as below:

 - Future-Oriented: Human resource planning analyzes future manpower requirements of the organization in light of the business goals of the company.
 It helps the organization develop a skill matrix or skill inventory for future reference.
 HR planning has the scope to develop an organization’s HR strategy.